ibnmoosa121/MyThought/README.md

 6. **File Organization**: Follow the established folder structure and naming conventions
 7. **Error Handling**: Implement proper error boundaries and loading states
 8. **Performance**: Use React.memo, useMemo, and useCallback when appropriate
-9. **Responsive Design**: Use mobile-first approach with DaisyUI responsive modifiers
+9. **Responsive Design**: Use mobile-first approach with Tailwind CSS responsive modifiers

 ## 🤝 Contributing